Santa Barbara County assistance programs.

 As indicated, overcoming poverty can be achieved.
 Staff from the non-profit agency can help with activities such as resume review, job search, and assist residents with acquiring new skills.

 The non-profit is located at 5638 Hollister Avenue, Suite 230 in Goleta, California 93117.
 Call (805) 964-8857 for information or referrals to other centers.
 The organization known as CACSB can also offer low income families, immigrants and the less fortunate other assistance.
-Click more Santa Barbara community action agency.
+Click more Santa Barbara County community action agency.

 Family Resource Centers provide advocacy, case management, and a number of education services to promote self-sufficiency.
 The programs are run from one of five Healthy Start Resource Centers.
 They are located at the Dorothy Jackson Family Resource Center in Lompoc, in Santa Barbara, as well as the Carpinteria Children’s Project.
 Families from the community can get linked them to a number of non-profit and federal government resources that help meet their most basic needs, including housing, food, and medical care.
 Some of the phone numbers are below.